semantic-math/math-ast/spec.md

 A parser can choose to represent `sin^-1(x)` as either `1 / sin(x)` or as `arcsin(x)`.
 It can also choose to interpret `v^T` as `v` to the power `T` or as the transpose of `v`.

+The root of the AST can be any type of node.
+This avoids a needless deep AST, but it does me that code that process math ASTs should be able to deal with this.